 The great thing about my job is that there is no typical day!
 I might be reading, writing, analysing, collecting data, teaching or talking to the public.

 What I do at work depends on where I am with a project.
 If it’s early days, I’ll spend lots of time reading relevant books and articles, talking to the other scientists I work with, and drafting ideas for experiments.
 Then I’ll need to do lots of technical work to get an experiment set up, including recording sounds for participants to listen to, and setting up computers to record their responses.
 During the the middle of a project, I’ll probably be working with the participants who take part in my experiments and collecting data from them.
 I might also be starting to analyse that data.
 Towards the end of a project, I’ll be doing lots of data analysis, and starting to write up my results.

-While all of this is going on, I’ll also be supervising students, and every so often I take part in events with members of the public to tell them about our research!
+While all of this is going on, I’ll also be supervising students, and every so often I take part in events with members of the public (like you!) to explain about our research!